mariaarnesson/battleship_game_project3/TESTING.md

                     - After pressing a name, the following message is displayed: 'Hello ... and welcome in my game!'
                         - Loading of the game is displayed
                         - The game board is shown.
+        - 3. By pressing someting else, following message: 'Inorrect!!!
+You entered: {option}.
+Please enter 1 or 2.' is displayed.
 2. Play game:
 - The following information is displayed: 'GUESS LOCATIONS OF THE SHIPS ON THE COMPUTER'S GAME BOARD'.
 - The computer board is shown, the user is supposed to guess where the computer ships are located.